baihuqian/baihuqian.github.io/_posts/2018-08-12-numpy-cheet-sheet.md

 layout: "post"
 title: "Numpy Cheet Sheet"
 date: "2018-08-12 22:17"
+tags:
+ - Finance
 ---

 NumPy is the library that gives Python its ability to work with data at speed.
 Originally, launched in 1995 as 'Numeric,' NumPy is the foundation on which many important Python data science libraries are built, including Pandas, SciPy and scikit-learn.

+* TOC
 {:toc}

 ## Key and Imports